 Ms. Timberman serves on the Boards of Directors of Broadcom Foundation and the National Action Council for Minorities in Engineering (NACME), and is a Senior Fellow with the American Leadership Forum of Oregon (ALFO).
 She is also the executive sponsor for Broadcom's Diversity and Inclusion strategy and Employee Engagement Group program that includes the Broadcom Women's Network, the Multi-cultural Network and the Aware Network.

 Ms. Timberman received a B.A. in Organizational Communications from Marylhurst University, Portland, Ore.

-Robert Tirva serves as Senior Vice President, Corporate Controller and Principal Accounting Officer of Broadcom Corporation.
-In this role, he is responsible for overseeing all accounting policies, transaction processing and financial reporting.
+Cindy Fiorillo serves as Senior Vice President of Finance and Corporate Controller of Broadcom Corporation.
+In this role, she is responsible for financial planning and strategic analysis and directing accounting policies, transaction processing, financial reporting and global real estate.